AnyLog-co/documentation/alerts and monitoring.md

 * nodes will assign the key ***monitored_drive*** to the hard drive containing the sensor data.
 The example below declares the monitored drive. monitored_drive = D:\

-## Example 1 - monitoring disk space
+## Example - Monitoring disk space

 The following is the script to monitor the disk space: